 Operating 24/7 the system continually monitors for early traces of smoke.
 On a positive detection a discharge cycle is initiated.
 Further extinguishing cycles are automatically repeated, until the detectors are clear of smoke.

 In a fire situation, early detection is vital.
-The intelligent AQ2000 system sprays into the fire zone.
-A minimum amount of water is used to control the fire.
+The intelligent AQ2000 system sprays into the fire zone using a minimum amount of water is used to control the fire.

 Signal outputs are available for the operation of remote indicators, monitors, or other notifying equipment such as fire alarm panels.
 Fully compatible with SiteGard platform monitoring.